 Especially designed for the very young, our stylized alphabet is the easiest way for children to connect letter symbols with the sounds of the letters.
 Pull up the rocking chair and enjoy the Alphabet Tales together, and as a wonderful by-product to cuddle time your child will permanently link the images of the letters with their sounds.

-SnapWords®Nouns 1 Teaching Cards are perfect ways to introduce young children to basic sight words, while keeping with the laid-back, fun approach that was started with Alphabet Tales.
-Nouns1 List includes 59 nouns commonly used across the curriculum.
-These concrete words are perfect for beginning readers and may be combined with sight words from other lists for sentence-building.
+SnapWords® List Preschool are perfect to introduce young children to basic sight words, while keeping with the laid-back, fun approach that was started with Alphabet Tales.
+The Preschool List includes 59 words.
+These concrete words are perfect for beginning readers.

 For the first exposure to numbers–what they look like, what they are called, and how many they represent–reach for I Can Sing from 1 to 10 and sing your way through the book with your tot.
 She’ll learn without knowing it!
 (The song is set to the tune of Baa, Baa, Black Sheep.)
 I Can Count from 1 to 20 is a fun and easy way for very young children to learn to recognize numbers and their names, using engaging rhymes and visuals.